 |Revenue TTM||$5.3 billion|

 |Return on assets TTM||5.55%|

 TTM: trailing 12 months

-There are currently 1.8 million Silgan shares held short by investors – that's known as Silgan's "short interest".
-This figure is 12.4% down from 2.0 million last month.
+There are currently 2.4 million Silgan shares held short by investors – that's known as Silgan's "short interest".
+This figure is 19.9% up from 2.0 million last month.

 There are a few different ways that this level of interest in shorting Silgan shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Silgan.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Silgan.